~50%

 The Celonis–McKinsey–BCG dimension

 Noteworthy is the strategic interconnection of Celonis with the leading management consultancies.
 BCG maintains a dedicated partnership with Celonis for AI-driven process intelligence in banking and has jointly published a white paper on "Banking (Ops) Excellence" that describes a three-stage approach: Assessment of Potential Value, North Star & Execution Blueprint, MVP Launch.
+The quantified results – 50 per cent efficiency improvement, 30 per cent reduction in cycle time for cross-border payments, 25,000 hours saved in document matching – stem from this context.
+Important caveat: BCG and McKinsey have a financial interest in selling Celonis projects.
+The results in the white paper have not been independently verified.

 Companies fail with agentic AI because their underlying processes are broken.
 Celonis' process intelligence layer addresses this fundamental gap.
 Carsten Thoma, President of Celonis, November 2025